 1.5 and 2.5 Qt covered saucepans.
 A 3.0 Qt saute pan with cover and helper handle.
 A 6 Qt stockpot with a lid.
 And two skillets, 8″ and 10″ (the tops from the stockpot fit over the skillets).

-Heat the empty pan for about 2 minutes on medium heat.
+Heat the empty pan for about 2 minutes on medium heat (don’t go too hot).
 Then, add a thin layer of oil.
 Once the oil heats up and starts smoking a little, you can add the food, and it will slide around.
 Boom, non-stick!

 - Cook your food twice as fast with half the heat, thanks to Heat Surround™ technology.
 Finish the job quicker and savor your wine longer 😉

 - Robust triple-ply aluminum core heats even with no cold spots for crisp browning.
-Elevate your cooking game and churn out better-tasting meals – just by switching cookware.
+This designs helps churn out better-tasting meals – just by switching cookware.